ku-sldg/plih/_intro/3-Monadic-Interpreter.md

 As an example, `return 1` results in `Just 1`.  `Just x` indicates a good result.
 Thus, `return x` will be used at the end of `do` expressions when a good value result should be returned by an interpreter.
 One may use `return` and `Just` interchangeably, but it is best to use `return` when building a monadic construct.

-Two cases define the behavior of `>>=` for `Maybe`'s two constructors.  `>>=` is an infix operation and its definition may look a bit odd, but we're simply defining one case each for `Just` and `Nothing`:
+Two cases define the behavior of `>>=` for `Maybe`'s two constructors.  `>>=` is an infix operation and its definition may look odd, but we're defining one case each for `Just` and `Nothing`:

 ```haskell
 Just m >>= k = (k m)
 Nothing >>= _ = Nothing
 ```

 The first line says that given `(Just m)` and a function `k` over the type of `m`, call `k` on `m`.
-Pretty simple, but lets say it again.  `(Just m) >>= k` returns `(k m)`.  `(Just m)` bind `k` results in `(k m)`.
-That's really all there is two it.
+Pretty simple, but let's say it again.  `(Just m) >>= k` returns `(k m)`.  `(Just m)` bind `k` results in `(k m)`.
+That's all there is to it.
 Bind takes an instance of `Just`, pulls out the argument, and applies `k` to it.

-But there's a bit more to it.
-The type of `bind` taken from the Haskell definitionsays something important about the type of `k`:
+I lied.
+There is more to it.
+The type of `bind` taken from the Haskell definition says something important about the type of `k`:

 ```haskell
 (>>=) :: Monad m => m a -> (a -> m b) -> m b
 ```

 Yikes.
-Just read carefully and you'll be just fine, but let's dump the type parameter notation and just talk about `Maybe`:
+Read carefully and you'll be fine, but let's dump the type parameter notation and talk about `Maybe`:

 ```haskell
 (>>=) :: Maybe a -> (a -> Maybe b) -> Maybe b
 ```

-Maybe this is a bit clearer.
-Importantly, `a` and `b` are type variables, not term variables.  meaning their values are types.
+Maybe this is clearer.
+Importantly, `a` and `b` are type variables, not term variables.
+Meaning their values are types.
 In this case, the definition says the function argument to `>>=` must take a type `a` and produce a `Maybe b`.
 The result type need not be the same as the input type, but it must be either `Just x` or `Nothing`.
-So, `>>=` does what we said earlier plus a little bit more.
-It pulls the argument to `Just` out and applies a function *whose range must be a `Maybe`*.
+So, `>>=` does what we said earlier plus bit more.
+It pulls the argument to `Just` out and applies a function _whose range must be a `Maybe`_.
 Why?
-We'll talk through this in a minute, but think carefully about what this might do:
+We'll walk through this in a minute, but think carefully about what this might do:

 ```haskell
 (Just 3) >>= j >>= k >>= l >>= m
 ```

 Maybe execute `j`, `k`, `l` and `m` in sequence?
 Pretty cool actually, but you may not see it just yet.
-Let's move on.
+Let's keep moving.

 The second case for the `>>=` definition says that given `Nothing` as the first argument to `>>=` return `Nothing` regardless of the second argument.
-Again pretty simple, but lets say it again.  `Nothing >>= k` will simply return `Nothing` *regardless of what `k` is*.  `Nothing` simply passes through the bind operation as if its second argument were an identity function.
+Again pretty simple, but let's say it again.  `Nothing >>= k` will return `Nothing` _regardless of what `k` is_.  `Nothing`  passes through the bind operation as if its second argument were an identity function.
 For example:

 ```haskell
 Nothing >>= j >>= k >>= l >>= m
 == Nothing
 ```

 results in `Nothing` regardless of what `j`, `k`, `l` and `m` are.
-They are effectively skipped.
+They are skipped.

-Thinking about `>>=` by putting the two definition cases together it would seem that `Just x >>= k` applies `k` to the value `x` and `Nothing >>= k` always results in `Nothing`.
+Thinking about `>>=` by putting the two definition cases together it seems that `Just x >>= k` applies `k` to the value `x` and `Nothing >>= k` always results in `Nothing`.
 Remember the choice of `Just` for values and `Nothing` for errors we made earlier?
-This is exactly the behavior we want if we're executing operations in sequence where failure of one operation propagates through the remaining execution sequence.
-This is exactly the monad behavior our language interpreters, elaborators and type checkers are all structured around.
+This is the behavior we want if we're executing operations in sequence where failure of one operation propagates through the remaining execution sequence.
+This is the monad behavior our language interpreters, elaborators and type checkers are all structured around.

 This sequencing and handling of `Nothing` is not a part of `j`, `k`, and `l`, but a part of the bind operator.
 As long as each function takes a value as input and produces a `Maybe` value as output, `>>=` takes care of managing the sequencing behavior.
 In essence, this is what a monad always does.
 A monad always takes care of something in the background that is inherent to the computation being performed.
 A monad implements a model of computation.
-Importantly, *you don't write the code for the computation model*, it will always be built into the monad.
+Importantly, _you don't write the code for the computation model_, it will always be built into the monad.

 Now we're getting weird.
-Let's get a bit more concrete and look at using the `Maybe` monad and some notations that make it more comfortable.
+Let's get more concrete and look at using the `Maybe` monad and notations that make it more comfortable.

 Write an expression that does the following: